Your Keeper account and stored data will reside in the EU (Dublin) data center.

 For example, the default Keeper Administrator may have created a role called “Users” specifically to handle the policies that are desired for all the users that have been onboarded to the Keeper platform.
 If one of those users are intended to be able to perform some of the administrative permissions it wouldn't make sense to configure the “Users” role with the additional entitlements for that one user as it would be applied to all the users and not congruent with a least privilege security model.
 So instead of editing the “Users” role to add in additional administrative permissions, it would make the most sense to create a new role called “Delegated Admin”, grant the administrative permissions, and make the user a member of that role.

 Two-Factor Authentication (aka "2FA") is a powerful feature built into the Keeper ecosystem for protecting access to your account by using a second factor in addition to your Master Password.
 Keeper's 2FA technology is fully integrated across web, mobile and desktop applications.
-Keeper supports multiple methods of 2FA including Text Message, Google Authenticator, Duo Security, RSA SecurID and Keeper DNA (using Apple Watch and Android Wear devices).
+Keeper supports multiple methods of 2FA including Text Message, TOTP applications such as Google and Microsoft Authenticator, Duo Security, RSA SecurID and Keeper DNA (using Apple Watch and Android Wear devices).
 Each user is able to individually configure their Two-Factor Authentication settings from their vault 'Settings' screen.
 Certain 2FA methods such as Duo Security and RSA SecurID require the Keeper administrator to login to the Admin Console and perform some up-front configuration.

 To activate Duo Security, follow the below steps: